nawarian/The-PHP-Website/source/_posts_en/6-TDL-framework.blade.md

 Learn what is available for testing: is there a way to write unit tests?
 Integration tests?
 Can I use a testing language like Gherkin with it?

-**Spoiler alert:** Gherkin will be a great teacher during our next steps.

 I'll take a rust program as example here on how to write an essential assertion so we can start our TDL loop: